Southern Madagascar is hugely rich in wildlife, diverse in scenery and abounds with culture.

-Firstly on the RN7 we have Isalo National Park and Zombitse National Park.
-Isalo isone of Madagascar most diverse, with its combination of sandstone rocks cut by deep canyons, eroded spectacular shapes, rare endemic plants, and home of the fascinating Bara tribe.
+On the RN7 we have Isalo National Park and Zombitse National Park.
+Isalo is one of Madagascar most diverse, with its combination of sandstone rocks cut by deep canyons, eroded spectacular shapes, rare endemic plants, and home of the fascinating Bara tribe.
 Nearby Zombitse National Parkis a transition forest between the western and the southern habitat types, rich in biodiversity and outstanding for birdwatchers.
 Our picks for accommodation here are Isalo Rock Lodge and Jardin Du Roy.

-We then have further down the RN7, around a 4 hour drive from Isalo, the south-western coastal towns of Tulear and Ifaty, home to several small coastal reserves of spiny forest and baobabs, along with several beach destinations with a number of diving and snorkelling excursions as well as kite surfing, surfing and boat trips.
+Further down the RN7, around a 4 hour drive from Isalo, we have the south-western coastal towns of Tulear and Ifaty, home to several small coastal reserves of spiny forest and baobabs, along with several beach destinations with a number of diving and snorkelling excursions as well as kite surfing, surfing and boat trips.
 Our top pick in the area would be the quirky Bakuba Lodge.

 Also in the deep south we have the town of Fort Dauphin, accessible really only by air.
 From here are two of our favourite places in the area - Ifotaka Community Forest and Sainte Luce Bay.